vibhamishra09/education_vidyalaya/README.md

-# Webyalaya MVP - Comprehensive Documentation
+Education Vidyalaya

 ## 🎓 Overview

-Webyalaya is a peer-to-peer learning platform that connects students and facilitates collaborative study sessions.
+Education Vidyalaya is a peer-to-peer learning platform that connects students and facilitates collaborative study sessions.
 The platform enables real-time video interactions, study room creation, peer matching, and comprehensive progress tracking through achievements and streaks.

 ## 📋 Table of Contents